regexpressyourself/OrderUp-HookUp/README.md

 Twitter Bootstrap and regular HTML, CSS, and Javascript are all used for design.
 All logo design was done on Adobe Illustrator and Photoshop.

+## Note
+In order to protect sensitive data, I created this repository to provide a public-facing version of the codebase.
+While all the functionality is the same, access tokens, passwords, etc. have been removed.
+As a result, the commit history from development is not reflected here.